-If you have a child with a food allergy, you know how important it is to have back-up snacks in the classroom (or at church, camp, preschool, or other routine spot your child spends time).
+If you have a child with a food allergy, you know how important it is to have food allergy-friendly snacks in the classroom (or at church, camp, preschool, or other routine spot your child spends time).

 In my own experience as both a mom of a tree-nut allergic child and a dietitian, I know that having an assortment of snacks can offer more food variety for your child, help prevent boredom (“Same old snack, ugh.”), and may keep food exciting and interesting.

-You might pick out three or four of the snacks below to keep in the classroom as a backup.
+It’s a good idea to pick out three or four of the allergen-free snacks below to keep in the classroom.

 Place them in a container labeled for your child.
 State clearly: “Back Up Snacks for Drew” or “Emergency Snacks for Kate.”